 ArcGIS Living Atlas of the World content

 ArcGIS Living Atlas of the World is a collection of ready-to-use geographic content available from ArcGIS Online.
 It can be disabled from your ArcGIS Enterprise portal for disconnected environments.
-However, you can still use Living Atlas boundary layer content in a disconnected environment by downloading files from My Esri and publishing them to your portal as feature layers.
+However, you can still use ArcGIS Living Atlas boundary layer content in a disconnected environment by downloading files from My Esri and publishing them to your portal as feature layers.

 To learn how to update the utility services to point to local services, see Configure utility services for full instructions.
 The following provides an overview of the necessary changes.

 Print service—When you click Print in the portal Map Viewer, the print service is used to preview and print the map.
 By default, the service originates from ArcGIS Online.
 In a disconnected environment, you'll need to configure your portal to use a print service from an ArcGIS Server site; otherwise, you won't be able to print and preview web maps.
 The service can be the ArcGIS Server site's preconfigured print service or a custom print service hosted on the server.

 If you specify a hosting server for your portal, the hosting server's print service is automatically configured with the portal.
 You'll only need to start and share the print service to use it in the portal.
 However, if you've previously configured a print service with your portal, the URL is not updated when specifying a hosting server.
 You'll need to start the service, share the service, and then configure it as a utility service.